-The purpose of the Site Profiles is to provide information to expert dose reconstructors that will enable them to perform their functions for the NIOSH Dose Reconstruction Project in the simplest, most effective manner possible.
+The purpose of the Site Profiles is to assist with the evaluation of site-specific data in the dose reconstruction process.
 Each profile provides the rationale and historic background information required for dose reconstruction related to a particular site that participated in the manufacture or assembly of nuclear weapons or their components.